Anoxia matutinalis

 Anoxia matutinalis is a species of dung beetle in the family Scarabaeidae.

+Subspecies

+Anoxia matutinalis sardoa is now treated as a full species.

 Description

 Anoxia matutinalis can reach a length of 19–26 mm.
 Body shows short whitish hairs and a pale brown color, with prothorax darker than the elytrae.
 Elytra have a few longitudinal whitish bands.

 Distribution

 This species is present in Corsica, Croatia, Greece, Italy and Sicily.
 In Sardinia there is an endemic subspecies, Anoxia matutinalis sardoa.